 Ways to Go Up to Castillo de Santa Barbara in Alicante

 There are 3 main ways to visit the castle: Using the lift/elevator, on foot and by car.
 It is also possible to use the touristic bus of Alicante or Taxi/Cabify.
-NOTE: the castle is open only on pre-booking bases during the COVID-19 pandemic.

 Get up to Santa Barbara Castle by Lift

 The lift is the easiest way to get into the castle if you don’t have a car or you don’t want to use public transport.
 It is also the less tiring way up as you don’t need to hike to the Benacantil hill up to the castle.
 This would be the recommended access for the last fit people.
 The entrance to the lift is located right in front of Postiguet Beach:

 The elevator in Santa Barbara Castle has a sad tradition of closures due to technical issues or, most recently the COVID pandemic.
 The best way to be sure it is open is to talk to Consejeria de Turismo (Tourism Council) and ask them.
 Info on how to contact them is written below.

 The access to the castle is free but the lift service is not.
 The Santa Barbara lift price is 2.70€ to go up.
 Getting down in the elevator from Santa Barbara castle is free.
 The lift service opens at 10 am and closes at 8 pm.

 Update: Santa Barbara Castle’s lift has been temporarily closed due to a thunderbolt hitting Santa Barbara Castle (In Spanish).
 This info will be updated when the lift reopens.
 You can still talk to Consejeria de Turismo to check the most updated news.